-If the measurement is not obtained because the compressor is not operating for the scheduled test date and the remainder of the inspection period, then testing shall be conducted within 7 calendar days of resumed operation.
-The owner or operator shall maintain, and make available upon request by the ARB Executive Officer, a copy of operating records that document the compressor hours of operation and run dates in order to demonstrate compliance with this requirement.
+If the measurement is not obtained because the compressor is not operating for the scheduled test date and the remainder of the calendar year, then testing shall be conducted within 7 calendar days of resumed operation.
+The owner or operator shall maintain, and make available upon request by the CARB Executive Officer, a copy of operating records that document the compressor hours of operation and run dates in order to demonstrate compliance with this requirement.

-Beginning January 1, 2019, compressor vent stacks used to vent rod packing or seal emissions shall be controlled with the use of a vapor collection system as specified in section 95671; or,
+If the compressor is equipped with a continuous emission flow rate measurement instrument, the owner or operator shall submit the average emission flow rate from the period of time when the compressor was running at normal operating temperature during the calendar year.

 A compressor with a rod packing or seal with a measured emission flow rate greater than two (2) standard cubic feet per minute (scfm), or a combined rod packing or seal emission flow rate greater than the number of compression cylinders multiplied by two (2) scfm, shall be successfully repaired within 30 calendar days from the date of the initial emission flow rate measurement.

-A delay of repair may be granted by the ARB Executive Officer if the owner or operator can provide proof that the parts or equipment required to make necessary repairs have been ordered.
+A delay of repair may be granted by the CARB Executive Officer as specified in section 95670.1 of this subarticle.

-A delay of repair to obtain parts or equipment shall not exceed 30 calendar days, or 60 days from the date from of the initial measurement, unless the owner or operator notifies the ARB Executive Officer to report the delay and provides an estimated time by which the repairs will be completed.
+If the compressor is not able to be successfully repaired to below the allowed emission flow rate, the owner or operator shall take one of the following actions:

+Replace the rod packing or seal and measure the emission flow rate through the rod packing or seal vent stack by direct measurement while the compressor is running at normal operating temperature to verify that it is below the allowed emission rate.
+These actions shall occur within 60 days from the date of the initial emission flow rate measurement.

+Control emissions from the compressor vent stacks used to vent rod packing or seal emissions with the use of a vapor collection system as specified in section 95671.
+These actions shall occur within 180 days from the date of the initial emission flow rate measurement.

-The owner or operator shall maintain, and make available upon request by the ARB Executive Officer, a record of the flow rate measurement as specified in Appendix A, Table A7 and shall report the result to ARB once per calendar year as specified in section 95673 of this subarticle.
+The owner or operator shall maintain, and make available upon request by the CARB Executive Officer, a record of the flow rate measurement as specified in Appendix A, Table A7 and shall report the result to CARB once per calendar year as specified in section 95673 of this subarticle.

-A reciprocating natural gas compressor with a rod packing or seal emission flow rate measured above the standard specified in section 95668(c)(4)(D) and which has been approved by the ARB Executive Officer as a critical component as specified in section 95670, shall be successfully repaired by the end of the next scheduled process shutdown or within 12 months from the date of the initial flow rate measurement, whichever is sooner.

 Centrifugal Natural Gas Compressors

-Except as provided in section 95668(d)(2), the following requirements apply to centrifugal natural gas compressors located at onshore or offshore crude oil or natural gas production facilities, natural gas gathering and boosting stations, natural gas processing plants, natural gas transmission compressor stations, and natural gas underground storage facilities located in sectors listed in section 95666.
+Except as provided in section 95668(d)(2), the following requirements apply to centrifugal natural gas compressors located at onshore or offshore crude oil or natural gas production facilities, natural gas gathering and boosting stations, natural gas processing plants, natural gas transmission compressor stations, and natural gas underground storage facilities in sectors listed in section 95666.

 The requirements of section 95668(d) do not apply to the following:

-Centrifugal natural gas compressors that operate less than 200 hours per calendar year provided that the owner or operator maintains, and can make available upon request by the ARB Executive Officer, a record of the operating hours per calendar year.
+Centrifugal natural gas compressors that operate less than 200 hours per calendar year provided that the owner or operator maintains, and can make available upon request by the CARB Executive Officer, a record of the operating hours per calendar year.

-Beginning January 1, 2018, components on driver engines and compressors that use a wet seal or a dry seal shall comply with the leak detection and repair requirements specified in section 95669; and,
+Components on driver engines and compressors that use a wet seal or a dry seal shall comply with the leak detection and repair requirements specified in section 95669.

-The compressor wet seal shall be measured annually by direct measurement (high volume sampling, bagging, calibrated flow measuring instrument) while the compressor is running at normal operating temperature in order to determine the wet seal emission flow rate using one of the following methods:
+The compressor wet seal shall be measured annually by direct measurement while the compressor is running at normal operating temperature in order to determine the wet seal emission flow rate using one of the following methods, unless the wet seal vent gas is controlled with the use of a vapor collection system as described in section 95671: